 3. Fellowship with Christ requires patience.
 Fellowship with Christ is not automatic; it is a process that takes time.
 As already mentioned, the process can be painful.
-Paul writes that tribulation worketh patience (Rom.
+Paul writes that suffering produces perseverance, or patience (Rom.
 5:3).
-Then, in verse 4 what does Paul say patience produces?
+Then, in verse 4 what does Paul say perseverance, or patience, produces?

-Patiently enduring suffering produces experience (DOKIMOS, dok-ee-mos) which means we have the "proven character" of Christ in our lives.
+Patiently enduring suffering produces the character of Christ in our lives.
 This is the end result of fellowship with Christ; it makes us like Christ and more in the image of God.